 Introduction to Manistee, Michigan

-The word Manistee is an Ojibwe term meaning "spirit of the woods".
-The river was initally named Manistee, and the county was subsequently named after it.
+The word Manistee is an Ojibwe term meaning "spirit of the woods."
+The river was initially named Manistee, and the county was subsequently named after it.
 Later, the community was named after the county.
 In the early 1800s, Missionaries visited Manistee and established a Jesuit mission house on the shore of Lake Manistee in 1826.
 In 1832, a group of traders from Massachusetts constructed a log house over the Manistee River, but the Indian settlers drove them off.
 Intending to establish a saw mill, John Stronach, and his brother, arrived at the mouth of the Manistee River in 1841.
 This eventually led to the establishment of the community.

 Manistee and Nearby Attractions